jacob-keller/L0G-101086/README.md

 A sample configuration is located at l0g-101086-config.sample.json, which is a good starting point.

+You can also set the L0G_101086_CONFIG_FILE environment variable to change the default config file location to load a different file, if desired.

 ### config_version

 This field represents the configuration version format.
 It should not be